Code-Institute-Submissions/The-Monkees-13/README.md

 I decided to use github pages to deploy this project as suggested and taught via the course.
 The only issue I had when deploying was my node_modules not displaying as described earlier in the technolgies section.

 This being a front-end only project I had little trouble in deployment.
-No changes immediately obvious from local development.
+The only issue was opening the site on my android it displayed differently than the dev tools sim.
+I fixed via a hidden class on small screens to tidy it up.